 Carol Millman (she/her/they) lives in Port Coquitlam and works in the Lower Mainland.
 Her autism diagnosis gives her a unique perspective which she brings to her work with both dogs and people.

-Originally hailing from Nova Scotia, Carol has lived in four provinces and spent time living over seas as well.
-She holds a science degree in Psychology from Mount Allison University.
-Her courses focused on behavior modification, learning and operant conditioning, but she also took courses in cognition, emotions, and animal biology.
+Originally hailing from Nova Scotia, Carol has lived in four provinces and the island of Curacao in the Caribbean.
+She holds a science degree in Psychology from Mount Allison University and a diploma in Veterinary Technology form University of Guelph.

-As part of her final practicum, Carol was granted a fantastic opportunity to study at the Vancouver Aquarium.
+As part of her veterinary technology practicum, Carol was granted a fantastic opportunity to study at the Vancouver Aquarium.
 At VanAqua she was privileged to oversee and participate in the care and treatment of the dolphins, belugas, sea lions, and harbour seals, as well as reptiles, fish, and even marmosets!

 In 2008 Carol was thrilled to be hired at Pacific Assistance Dogs Society (PADS) as an Apprentice Advanced Instructor.

 At PADS Carol trained and placed assistance dogs for people in wheelchairs, hearing dogs for the Deaf, and facility therapy dogs.
-She also ran puppy classes for the puppy raisers and assisted in the daily care of the dogs in training.
+She also ran puppy classes and assisted in the daily care of the dogs in training.

 Amelia and Carol founded Wag The Dog Training in 2011 and have been training privately ever since.

 Carol is married to her nonbinary partner Quinn (they/them), and they have two awesome neuro-spicy kids.